Te Kūiti

 Te Kūiti is a town in the north of the King Country region of the North Island of New Zealand.
 It lies at the junction of State Highways 3 and 30 and on the North Island Main Trunk railway, 80 km south of Hamilton.
 The town promotes itself as the sheep shearing capital of the world and is host to the annual New Zealand National Shearing Championships.

 Te Kūiti is approximately 80 km south of Hamilton and 19 km south-east of Waitomo.
 The area around Te Kūiti, commonly known as the King Country, gives its name to the Heartland Championship rugby team based in Te Kūiti.

 History and culture

-Te Kūiti is the Maori name given to the area.
-In its original form of "Te Kuititanga", it literally means "the valley", "the squeezing in" or "the narrowing".
+Te Kūiti is the Māori name given to the area.
+In its original form of "Te Kūititanga", it literally means "the valley", "the squeezing in" or "the narrowing".

 Several marae are located in and around Te Kūiti, associated with Ngāti Maniapoto hapū: